Morudu7/alx-system_engineering-devops/0x00-shell_basics/README.md

-10.Script to change to the previouse directory 11.Script to list hiden files and current dir/parent dir/boot dir in this oder in a long format 12.Script that prints the type of a file named iamafile in /tmp directory
+10.Script to change to the previouse directory 11.Script to list hiden files and current dir/parent dir/boot dir in this oder in a long format 12.Script that prints the type of a file named iamafile in /tmp directory 13-Script to create a symbolic link in the current dir